sylvain1811/BDA-Project/README.md

 - Economy
 - etc..

-It results that a complete article contains far more information, degrading the performance of the clustering.
-On the other hand, the abstract of each article is very concise and give a better insight to cluster it.
+It results that a complete article contains far more information than we need, degrading the performance of the clustering.
+On the other hand, the abstract of each article is very concise and give a better insight about it.

 ## Tests and evaluations